Elsie Herbold Froeschner: Illustrations

-Through her work with Richard Froeschner and the National Museum of Natural History, Elsie was able to illustrate thousands of specimens.
+Through her work with her husband and the National Museum of Natural History, Froeschner was able to illustrate thousands of specimens.
 Her portfolio included the first scientific illustrations of numerous newly discovered insects and plants, including several new species of Cartwrightia and Corythucha.
 The Smithsonian Institution's Department of Entomology holds Froeschner illustrations of more than 300 distinct insect species.

-A small selection of the hundreds of insect species known to have been illustrated by Elsie H. Froeschner include:
+A small selection of the hundreds of insect species known to have been illustrated by Froeschner include: